eWeLinkCUBE/CUBE-OS/Installation & User Guide/CUBE OS Installation on Synology NAS.md

 + **Hardware**:
     - At least **6GB RAM** installed in your Synology NAS (_4GB allocated for the virtual machine_).
 If your NAS has only 2GB or less, consult Synology's upgrading guides.
     - Your Synology NAS must have an **x64 platform** (modern units with Intel or AMD processors).
-        * _Note: As of version 0.1, only x64 architecture is supported.
-ARM platforms are not currently compatible._
 + **Software**:
     - WAN access to download the Virtual Machine Manager from the Synology Package Center.
     - Admin account access to your Synology NAS.